History of Outer Banks in Timeline

 Outer Banks

-The Outer Banks are a 200-mile chain of barrier islands off the coast of North Carolina and Virginia, forming a significant portion of the North Carolina coastline.
-They separate several sounds from the Atlantic Ocean and are a major tourist destination celebrated for their extensive beaches and the Cape Hatteras National Seashore.
-This area is a key biodiversity zone, featuring ecosystems like beach grasses and shrubland crucial for maintaining the islands' land structure.
+The Outer Banks are a 200-mile chain of barrier islands and spits located off the coast of North Carolina and southeastern Virginia on the East Coast of the United States.
+They separate several sounds from the Atlantic Ocean and are a major tourist destination known for their expansive beaches and the Cape Hatteras National Seashore.
+These islands and the surrounding ecosystem play a vital role in biodiversity, with beach grasses and shrubland helping to maintain the land's structure.

 December 1903: Wright Brothers' First Flight

-In December 1903, Orville and Wilbur Wright from Dayton, Ohio flew their Wright Flyer for 12 seconds on the dunes of Kitty Hawk, North Carolina, marking the first heavier-than-air flight in recorded history.
+In December 1903, Orville and Wilbur Wright flew their Wright Flyer for 12 seconds on the dunes of Kitty Hawk, North Carolina, marking the first heavier-than-air flight in recorded history.

 December 17, 1903: Wright brothers' first flight